-18 Now you have not come to a touchable mountain burning with fire, to blackness and darkness, to tempest; 19 to a trumpet blast and spoken words such that those who heard begged that no further word be spoken to them 20 (because they could not bear what was commanded: "If even an animal touches the mountain it must be stoned!"
-21 and the sight was so terrifying that Moses said, "I am terrified and trembling!"); 22 but you have come to Mount Zion, even to the City of the Living God, Heavenly Jerusalem; to myriads of angels in festal gathering, 23 to an assembly of firstborn ones3 who have been enrolled in heaven; to God, Judge of all; to the spirits of the perfected righteous; 24 to Jesus, Mediator of a new covenant, and to a blood of sprinkling that speaks better things than that of Abel.4
+18 Now you have not come to a touchable mountain burning with fire, to blackness and darkness, to tempest; 19 to a trumpet blast and spoken words such that those who heard begged that no further word be spoken to them 20 (because they could not bear what was commanded: "If even an animal touches the mountain it must be stoned!"7 21 and the sight was so terrifying that Moses said, "I am terrified and trembling!"); 22 but you have come to Mount Zion, even to the City of the Living God, Heavenly Jerusalem; to myriads of angels in festal gathering, 23 to an assembly of firstborn ones8 who have been enrolled in heaven; to God, Judge of all; to the spirits of the perfected righteous; 24 to Jesus, Mediator of a new covenant, and to a blood of sprinkling that speaks better things than that of Abel.9 assure the reader that it was not a pleasant experience.
+So God's scourgings tend not to be very pleasant; but if we end up partaking of His holiness (verse 10 below), it will be worth it.